A unique inclusion philosophy

 Celebrating inclusion for the whole community

 We learned through research that simply building a model environment for inclusive play doesn’t guarantee that children of all abilities will play together in truly meaningful ways.
 An in-depth review of the literature indicates that social intervention strategies positively impact the inclusion of children with disabilities in play activities with their peers.
 Educators and programmers that use these intentional strategies to help children learn how to successfully play together equip children with the tools to ask questions, explore their feelings, and have positive interactions with their peers of all abilities.
 Since outdoor play environments can be important assets to communities in promoting meaningful, healthy play, helping these communities promote character education initiatives in these settings is a powerful tool to further encourage inclusion.
-The National Lekotek Center assisted PlayCore in creating activities that foster inclusive friendships by intentionally offering programming where children of all abilities learn to play together.
-Through these activities, children can come to understand and appreciate each other’s strengths and differences, and they will feel nurtured, respected, and active, both physically and socially, during play.
 Taking our inclusive research to this next level was important to us, to ensure that the research-based inclusive environments we create can be used in meaningful play interactions among people of all abilities.
-The resulting program guide, 2Play Together, offers a rich inclusive play program specifically designed to promote inclusive play, understanding, and fun between children with and without disabilities on the playground.
+The resulting program guide, 2Play Together®, offers a rich inclusive play program specifically designed to promote inclusive play, understanding, and fun between children with and without disabilities on the playground.
+Through these activities, children can come to understand and appreciate each other's strengths and differences, and they will feel nurtured, respected, and active, both physically and socially, during play.